RedPitaya/RedPitaya/doc/logic/README.md

 } regset_acq_t;
 ```

-The whole register set structiure is a combination of the above structures and
+The whole register set structure is a combination of the above structures and
 other configuration registers.

 ```C